banner

 Does God care?
 Yes, he does.
 Will he supply our needs?
 Yes.

 Although David, his troops, and many people are with him, God blesses and feeds them.
 Ziba, the steward of Mephibosheth, brings food for these exiles (2Samuel 16:1-2).
-It appears that Ziba supplies their needs out of kindness, but later we learn that he may have been trying to curry favor with David (2Samuel 19:24-30).
-Nevertheless, the LORD takes care of them.
+It appears that Ziba supplies their needs out of kindness, but later we learn he was trying to curry favor with David (2Samuel 19:24-30).
+Even though Ziba's motives were not pure, God uses his generosity to meet the needs of David and his troops..

 We may suffer hardships in our lives, but God is always with us.
-He has not forgotten us and will take care of us.
-Let us pray to him for our deliverance and help.
+He's not forgotten us and will take care of us.
+Let's pray to him for our deliverance and help.

 Focus Verse